 Safety / Crash Performance

-Even with numerous innovations involving plastic automotive parts and designs in 2020, safety remains the #1 factor in the selection of engine and drivetrain components.
-An experienced injection molder will select polymers that have been proven highly effective in vehicle intrusion, crushing, and a wide range of other automotive testing.
-Innovation in plastics is robust and ongoing, with advancements in safety happening at a very fast rate.
+Even with a number of recent innovations involving automotive plastic components, safety remains the primary factor in the selection of engine and drivetrain components.
+Polymers must be proven highly effective in minimizing vehicle intrusion and crushing as well as passing a wide range of other automotive testing criteria.
+Innovation in plastics is robust to keep pace with rapid advancements in automotive safety.

-Unlike most metals, plastic provides high rigidity with a low weight, and the ongoing development of new polymer types is allowing manufacturers to replace more heavy steel in vehicles every day.
-The development of new high-performance components with lower specific gravity will further reduce a vehicle’s weight and, as a result, improve its fuel efficiency.
-Plastic components also have the potential to improve the performance of onboard crash avoidance and performance systems.
+Unlike most metals, plastic combines high rigidity with low weight.
+The ongoing development of new polymers used in cars allows OEMs to routinely replace heavy steel with light plastic components that offer high performance, lower specific gravity, and improved fuel efficiency.
+Automotive plastic components also have the potential to improve the performance of onboard crash avoidance and performance systems.

 Weather and Wear Resistance

-Many plastics are able to withstand extreme weather conditions, such as intense sunlight UV rays, rapid temperature swings, and extreme dry and wet conditions — some of which make metal an impractical choice.
-Plastics can also withstand the significant wear presented by tough terrains.
+Many automotive plastics are able to withstand extreme weather conditions, such as intense sunlight UV rays, rapid temperature swings, and extreme dry and wet conditions — some of which make metal an impractical choice.
+Most plastic car parts can also endure the significant wear presented by tough terrains.

 Property Retention Over Service Temperature Range